 Overview

-This page contains links to past course syllabi and schedules, student evaluations, several syllabus prototypes, and a list of student resources.
-The syllabus prototypes are descriptions of courses that I am prepared to teach but have been unable to offer in prior teaching positions.
+This page contains links to course syllabi and/or schedules (both recent and old) several syllabus prototypes, a list of student resources, and some recommendations for instructors who are looking to incorporate my research into their courses.
+The syllabus prototypes are descriptions of courses that I am prepared to teach but have been unable to offer thus far in my teaching career.
 The student resources are designed to give students further insight into how to read and write philosophy.
 Fellow philosophy instructors should feel free to use any of these resources in their own courses.

 Syllabus Prototypes